Researchers at East-Ee Security demonstrated a proof-of-concept bypass of Google's reCAPTCHA V2 verification system...

 The CAPTCHA bypass script may work on a simple challenge, but if Google suspects a nonhuman interaction, or if the answer to a CAPTCHA comes from a public proxy or IP address that Google has flagged as suspicious, then the reCAPTCHA service presents the user with a harder version of the CAPTCHA challenge.
 The harder audio challenges include background noise and an overlapping voice.

 In an apparent effort to patch the vulnerability, Google has also raised the minimum number of digits used in a challenge from four or five to between 10 and 12, and it immediately switches to more complex challenges when a high-volume attack is identified.
 Even an updated version of the attack doesn't appear to have fully overcome these harder challenges; some of the harder audio challenges are even difficult for humans to decipher due to the constant hissing noises and overlapping voices.

-Learn about the use of artificial intelligence chatbots in enterprises
+Learn about how artificial intelligence chatbots are relevant to enterprises

 Read how Facebook's Delegated Recovery protocol enables account verification

 Dig Deeper on Web authentication and access control